cytopia/mysqldump-secure/README.md

 Backup script to dump MySQL databases via cron or command line with additional options for logging, compression, blacklisting and custom mysqldump parameters.

+## Features

+### Opt-out / blacklinsting
+By default all databases are dumped one by one that you do not accidentally forget to add new databases.
+If however you want to exclude certain databases such as for example 'information_schema' you can add them to the IGNORE list

+### Dump Options
+You can specify custom mysqldump parameters in the configuration file.
+The default configuration dumps databases including events, triggers and routines.
+The dump is done via 'single-transaction' to also take transactional tables into account and via --quick in case of very large tables.
+All those parameters are customizable so alter them as desired.

+### Compression
+Databases can be writting to disk via gzip compression in order to save storage

+### Logging
+You can turn on logging to file.

+### Verbosity
+The verbosity is currently fixed and is quite talkative.
+Informing you about missing directories, wrong permissions, dumping time, etc. Just have a look at the code.

 ## Quick Start

 Copy the config file to /etc and the script itself to any sbin directory.